JonathanSchndr/directus-render-starter/README.md

 6. Done!

 Important:
 If you want your uploads folder not to be deleted after a push, you need to save them as filestorage under render.com Web Service > Settings > Disks.
-Mouth Path: /opt/render/project/src/uploads
+Mount Path: /opt/render/project/src/uploads